 Home reading is used as a tool to continue to develop and strengthen students’ language, fluency, decoding and vocabulary skills and develop a love for reading and sharing of books.

-The Term Menu provides an overview of what is being taught in your child’s class for the term in all curriculum area.
+The Term Overview provides an snapshot of what is being taught in your child’s class for the term in all curriculum area.
 This is sent out to all parents at the beginning of each term and display on the classroom message board.